LivHed/mgt-map/README.md

 ### Media
 * The background picture used in this site was obtained from..
-* The cities are an inspiration from [Arcadis homepage](https://www.arcadis.com/en/global/our-perspectives/sustainable-cities-index-2018/citizen-centric-cities/#compare?c1=London), and the listed top 10 most sustainable cities according to the Sustainable City Index.
+* The cities are an inspiration from [Arcadis homepage](https://www.arcadis.com/en/global/our-perspectives/sustainable-cities-index-2018/citizen-centric-cities/), and the listed top 10 most sustainable cities according to their Sustainable Cities Index.

 ### Acknowledgements
 E.g